Skip to Content

 Siberian Husky First Heat and Cycle: What To Expect

-Husky First Heat.
 A Siberian Husky on heat and resting.

 What Does Husky Heat Cycle Mean?

 A Husky’s heat cycle is when a series of hormonal changes occur.
-The time of first heat marks the onset of fertility, and it’s repeated every 6 months for the rest of your dog’s life.
+The time of first heat marks the onset of fertility, and it’s repeated every six months for the rest of your dog’s life.

 While some age-related variations will occur during your dog’s life, a Husky’s reproductive cycle typically happens in four stages.